cunningham-lab/neurocaas/CONTRIBUTING.md

  Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-At this point, you're ready to make your changes!
-Feel free to ask for help; everyone is a beginner at first :smile_cat:

 # Getting started